Small Business Guides

 It makes sense to streamline the process.
 Try holding group interviews to start with, perhaps with a team-building activity.
 Follow up with one-to-one interviews.
 Here you can discuss their attitudes and aspirations, ability to integrate into a team, and their culture fit.
 Look for keenness, preparation, research into what your business is about and overall personality.

-Use your judgement to choose an intern who will fit well with your organization.
+Use your judgement to choose an intern who will fit well with your organisation.
 But don't be afraid of the unconventional.
 As we mentioned earlier, sometimes a fresh perspective can breathe new life into your business.

 Start with the right attitude